ideonate/cdsdashboards/docs/chapters/setup/z2jh.rst

 If you are already using your own custom image for the hub, you may need to build on top of that in a similar way to `our example Dockerfile <https://github.com/ideonate/cdsdashboards/blob/master/docker-images/z2jh/hub/Dockerfile.pypi>`__.

-Currently, we have built on top of Helm chart version 0.9.0 only (see corresponding `components and requirements <https://github.com/jupyterhub/helm-chart#versions-coupled-to-each-chart-release>`__).
+Currently, we have built on top of the most recent Helm charts (see corresponding `components and requirements <https://github.com/jupyterhub/helm-chart#versions-coupled-to-each-chart-release>`__).

-Our ideonate/cdsdashboards-jupyter-k8s-hub image is tagged as, for example, '0.9.0-0.0.19' meaning it is based on the z2jh version
+Our ideonate/cdsdashboards-jupyter-k8s-hub image is tagged as, for example, '0.10.3-0.4.0' meaning it is based on the z2jh version
-0.9.0 and containing cdsdashboards version 0.0.19.
+0.10.3 and containing cdsdashboards version 0.0.19.

 As well as setting the new hub image, you will also need a compatible 'singleuser' image, fulfilling the same :ref:`requirements as for DockerSpawner <docker_singleuser_image>`.
 A suitable starting point is one of